svtk/kotlin-swift-interopedia/docs/classes/Enum class.md

 ## Enum class

 Doesn't work as expected.
 But an object with static elements was generated.
+Improved interop available with SKIE.

 ### Explanations